dubbikins/godoc-readme/README.md

 <!-- THIS FILE IS GENERATED.
 DO NOT EDIT! -->

 Godoc-readme is a CLI that generates a README.md file for your go project using comments you already write for godoc!

 In fact, this README.md file was generated using godoc-readme! :open_mouth:

-> [!Note]
-> Adding a `//go:generate godoc-readme directive` to your go file will generate a README.md file for your package when the `go generate` command is run.

 Usage: